How much is semi-truck insurance? And other related questions

 Insurance rates increase for drivers who get into accidents, violate the law or are unorganized.

-4. Consider leasing-on with a motor carrier.
+4. Consider doing business with a motor carrier.